cfl-temple/portfolio/_pages/team/alumni/2015/michael-korostelev.md

  - PhD (ABD) Engineering at Temple University, 2011-2015
 ---

-Mr. Michael Korostelev was a PhD student (ABD) and a member of the CFL Lab.
+Michael Korostelev was a PhD student (ABD) and a member of the CFL Lab.
 Since then, he has built and led large-scale cloud and AI systems spanning serverless infrastructure, developer platforms, and multi-agent LLM workflow orchestration across both startup and enterprise environments.
 He is currently a Lead AI Engineer at MFD.